adamhaile/S/README.md

 ## How does S work?

+S works by wrapping your functions and data in **lightweight closures**.
+As your program runs, these closures communicate with each other to build a live dependency graph of your application.
+When a piece of data changes, S traverses this graph to update the affected computations.

 In S there are two kinds of signals, data signals and computations.  **Data signals** are the leaves in the dependency tree: they're where data (and change) enter the system.  **Computations** read signals to generate derived values and/or useful side-effects.
 When a data signal changes, S propagates that to the computations which reference it, then to the upstream computations which reference those computations, and so on, until the system has finished reacting to the change.
 In this way, an S application implements its behavior by creating and maintaining a tree of signals.

-S works by wrapping your functions and data in **lightweight closures**.
-As your program runs, these closures communicate with each other to build a live dependency graph of your application.
-When a piece of data changes, S uses this graph to update the affected computations.

 ## For Newcomers to Reactive Programming: An Inductive Example